franzmornau/Traffic-Accident-Hotspots-and-Patterns/README.md

-# Conclusion and next steps
+## Conclusion and next steps

 - The Collision data timeline follows some clear patterns, even in a city with little weather variations (no ice/snow)
 - Zooming into a timeline brings pattern to light that are not easy to see on first glance (in this case they were easy to guess by knowing the subject).
 Also: digging deep into one dataset might get farther than merging.
 Advice to self: don’t get impatient …
 - Let's to continue and find spatial patterns! (steps 2/3)

+# Project step 2: Spatial patterns and predictions

+- Use clustering to find accident hotspots on the map of Seattle
+- Predict accident frequency in a given week at a given spot